kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/BIG DATA/Data Partitioning.md

 There are various types of data partitioning:

-* Vertical partitioning: division into independent parts.
+* <span style="color:orange;">Vertical partitioning</span>: division into independent parts.
 From a table, create a relation independent table.
-* Horizontal partitioning: separate rows of the database.
+* <span style="color:orange;">Horizontal partitioning</span>: separate rows of the database.

 ![[a0018b6a-0e64-4dc6-a389-0cd77a5fa7b8_1999x1837.jpg]]